"All learning has an emotional base."- Plato

 1. Facilitating parent and teachers meetings

-2. Providing parent/family therapy, parent guidance and child advocacy during transition to kindergarten
+2. Providing parent/family therapy, parent guidance and child advocacy during transition to kindergarten or to the following grade

 3. Supervising and coaching teachers weekly or on a case by case basis to help them learn tools and practice efficient ways to manage behaviors and support developmental needs in their classroom